dustinpfister/blog_posts/_posts/threejs-vector3-wrap.md

 ### The Math utils object in threejs

 In these examples on wrapping a vector in threejs I am making use of a method in the math utils object in threejs that is a kind of modulo operation that differs from what is baked into javaScript itself.
 There are a number of other methods to be aware of in the math utils object also, so it would be a good idea to [look into the math utils object more](/2022/04/11/threejs-math-utils/) if you have not done so before hand.
-Many of the methods are ushual suspect type methods that I would use, but there is also a few methods that I would like to see there but they are missing, one of which would be a wrap method at least as of r140 backward.
-Thats okay though as maybe many of the methods should actaully be part of some other librray actaully that can be used with threejs or any javaScript projet for that matter.
+Many of the methods are usual suspect type methods that I would use, but there is also a few methods that I would like to see there but they are missing, one of which would be a wrap method at least as of r140 backward.
+That's okay though as maybe many of the methods should actaully be part of some other library actually that can be used with threejs or any javaScript project for that matter.

 ### Making a custom cut utility libaray with a wrap method

-When I was working on a whole bunch of vanilla [javaScript projects I started a general utilties library](/2021/08/06/js-javascript-example-utils/) that just contains a collection of methods that I find myself copying nad pasting from one project to another.
-One of the methods in the librray is a wrap method, along with a clamp method as well.
+When I was working on a whole bunch of vanilla [javaScript projects I started a general utilities library](/2021/08/06/js-javascript-example-utils/) that just contains a collection of methods that I find myself copying nad pasting from one project to another.
+One of the methods in the library is a wrap method, along with a clamp method as well.

-### Wrap methods in other librraies
+### Wrap methods in other libraries

-In the Math object of the [Game Framework called phaser there is a wrap method](/2018/07/22/phaser-math-wrap-and-clamp/), and I have found that method works okay with a few exceptions with certain sets of argumnets.
-In any cases there is looking inot the source code of various projects that have librraies like this to see how they are prefroming a certin kind of task such as this.
+In the Math object of the [Game Framework called Phaser there is a wrap method](/2018/07/22/phaser-math-wrap-and-clamp/), and I have found that method works okay with a few exceptions with certain sets of arguments.
+In any cases there is looking into the source code of various projects that have libraries like this to see how they are preforming a certain kind of task such as this.

 ### Source code is on Github